parryjacob/jacobparry.ca/index.md

 <img src="{{ 'digital_echidna.png' | asset_path }}" alt="Digital Echidna" class="float-right">

-I'm currently employed at [Digital Echidna](http://echidna.ca) as a Web Developer for my January 2015 &mdash; April 2015 co-op work term, and I will be returning for my September 2015 &mdash; December 2015 work term.
+I'm currently employed at [Digital Echidna](http://echidna.ca) as a Web Developer for my September 2015 &mdash; December 2015 co-op work term, and I will be returning for my May 2016 &mdash; August 2016 work term for my third work term, all of which I've spent at Digital Echidna.
 I spend my days creating awesome websites with awesome people using [Drupal](http://drupal.org), one of the world's leading Content Management Systems.
+I also manage some internal tools for automated testing and scheduled tasks.

 <div class="clear"></div>